Ecthyma Gangrenosum

 Epidemiology

-Ecthyma gangrenosum (EG) develops in 1.3-13% patients with P aeruginosa sepsis and, to a lesser extent, in patients who are not bacteremic.
+EG develops in 1.3-13% of patients with P aeruginosa sepsis and in a smaller percentage of patients who are not bacteremic.

 No sexual predilection is evident in the overall prevalence of EG; however, a slight predominance of bacteremic EG in males (male-to-female ratio, 1.3-5:1) and nonbacteremic EG in females (female-to-male ratio, 2.3:1) has been observed.